le-petit-prince/dstahlke-gnuplot-iostream-wiki/StdinVsTemporary.markdown

 * If your program runs and exits quickly, the temporary files might be cleaned up before gnuplot can read them.
 The `pgnuplot` program on Windows seems especially prone to this problem.
 * If you are generating a script, using `Gnuplot gp(fopen("script.gp", "w"))` then it may make more sense to put the data in separate files rather than inlining it into your script.

 Temporary files will automatically be erased when your program exits, or when the `Gnuplot` object goes out of scope.
 If you wish to manually wipe them at any time, just call `gp.clearTmpfiles()`.
+Be warned that calling `gp.clearTmpfiles()` just after a plot command can cause trouble since the files can be removed before gnuplot has a chance to read them!